mirabelle514/letters-of-US-history/README.md

 - **Timeline**: View chronological timeline (dark gray button)
 - **Next President**: Navigate to the successor (green button)

-This allows users to seamlessly browse through presidents in chronological order, with special handling for the first president (no predecessor) and current president (no successor).
+This lets users seamlessly browse through presidents in chronological order, with special handling for the first president (no predecessor) and current president (no successor).

-### URL Structure
+### URL Structure I Set Up

 President pages are accessed via `/presidents/:name` routes: